-- If relative is selected, the RH control is taken directly from the RH sensor. - If absolute is selected, the RH control automatically adjusts when return air temperature deviates from the desired temperature setpoint (i.e., predictive humidity control).
+- If relative is selected, the RH control is taken directly from the RH sensor. - If absolute is selected, the RH control automatically adjusts when return-air temperature deviates from the desired temperature setpoint (i.e., predictive humidity control).
 Predictive humidity control automatically adjusts the humidity level ~2% RH for each degree difference between the return air temperature and the temperature setpoint.

-For more details about selecting the humidity control method, see Humidity Control and Over-cooling on the facing page .
+For more details about selecting the humidity-control method, see Humidity Control and Over Cooling below .